SeaSharpe/Design/ThreatModel.md

   **Description:**     An attacker may pass data into Web Server in order to change the flow of program execution within Web Server to the attacker's choosing.

-  **Justification:**   User inputs will inevitably effect the flow of our server software but we will take care to ensure that there are not any implementation bugs where a user is able to take actions that they are not authorized to do.
+  **Justification:**   User inputs will inevitably effect the flow of our server software but we will ensure that there are not any implementation bugs where a user is able to take actions that they are not authorized to do.
   -------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------